Council administers and enforces parking controls for the convenience and safety of the community.

 In most cases reviews are only accepted from the expiated person.
 If the expiated person authorises someone else to make the application on their behalf, the outcome of the review will be sent to the expiated person, not the person authorised to make the application

 Elect to be prosecuted for the offence in court

-If you choose to be prosecuted you must complete the tear away section at the bottom of the expiation notice and return this to Council via post to PO Box 55, Walkerville SA 5081 or in person at 66 Walkerville Terrace, Gilberton SA 5081.
+If you choose to be prosecuted you must complete the elect to be prosecuted section on the back of the expiation notice or our Elect to be prosecuted form and return this to Council via post to PO Box 55, Walkerville SA 5081 or in person at 66 Walkerville Terrace, Gilberton SA 5081.

 When you have chosen this option for the alleged offence, a summons will be issued to attend court at a nominated date and time.

 If you are found guilty, the Court may require you to pay not only a court fine as a penalty, but also prosecution and court costs and levies.
 A conviction may also be recorded.

 Apply for permission to pay the fee in installments

 Council is unable to accept part payment for expiations.
 If you are unable to pay the full expiation fee, you may make an application to enter into a payment arrangement with the Fines Enforcement and Recovery Unit.
 This arrangement may include a payment of the amount of the fee(s) in installments or other options by agreement with the Fines Enforcement and Recovery Officer.
 A fee will apply to enter into a payment arrangement.
 The Fines Enforcement and Recovery Officer can be contacted on 1800 659 538 or at www.fines.sa.gov.au.

 It should be noted that for amounts of less than $100.00, the Fines Enforcement and Recovery Unit will only enter into payment arrangements in cases of demonstrable and verifiable hardship.